 - The JFSR publishes material of several types: unsolicited scholarly, critical, and constructive articles form the backbone of each issue.

-- Persons with an advanced academic degree who have not taught at the college or university level for more than three years or graduated from a doctoral program less than three years ago are eligible to submit articles for the Elisabeth Schüssler Fiorenza New Scholar Award.
+- Persons with an advanced academic degree who have not taught at the college or university level for more than three years postgraduation are eligible to submit articles for the Elisabeth Schüssler Fiorenza New Scholar Award.
 (Click for more information.)
 To enter an article into the New Scholar Award contest, please send an email to [email protected] after the submission is complete.